Jibun/scumm-image-encoder/README.md

 # SCUMM Image Encoder - Extended

-### This is an update of the original SCUMM Image Encoder by Laurence Dougal Myers
+### This is an update and extension of the original SCUMM Image Encoder by Laurence Dougal Myers

+### Credit to
+* Original SCUMM Image Encoder code by Laurence Dougal Myers
+* Code for encoding of v3 background images based on the one in LMRP by Praetorian

 ### Links
 * Original repo: https://bitbucket.org/jestar_jokin/scumm-image-encoder/src/master/
 * The original program and its source code is available at <http://www.jestarjokin.net>
+* LMRP by Preatorian can be obtained from this forum thread: https://forums.scummvm.org/viewtopic.php?t=15067

 ### Changelog
+- 04/07/2022
+  - SCUMM v2 background masks can be decoded and encoded
+  - SCUMM v3 background images and masks, objects and their masks can be decoded and encoded
+- 10/08/2022
   - SCUMM v2 objects and their masks can be decoded and encoded
   - SCUMM v1 background images, objects and their masks can be encoded correctly
   - v1col_insert-py now works properly

 ## SCUMM v1